New FERA Club Formation Process

 Join the Ford Ballroom Dance Club for a great social activity, it’s also a moderate level of exercise.

 The pro ballers get some time off, but FERA Basketball plays all year long!
-Come exercise with us as the basketball clubs primary objective is to keep the league fun for all.
+Come exercise with us as the basketball clubs primary objective is to have fun while getting a great cardio workout.
+We have pick-up games being played every Wednesday night from 6:00-8:00 PM in Dearborn Heights.
+If you’d like to sign up for our email distribution or for any other questions about the club please contact Dapo (AADEWUSI) or Luke (DRABIDEA).

 Registration starts around 6:30 with play starting at 7:00.
 The playing fee is $5 per person.
 This is an ACBL sanctioned club.
 You are encouraged to join the ACBL through our club.
 Bring a partner or come alone.
 You do not have to be a Ford Employee to participate.
 All levels of playing skill are welcome.